gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 ---
 Cloudinary is a cloud-based end-to-end media management platform that provides solutions to help site creators serve optimized media files (images and videos) to their audiences.
 It also provides a lot of optional transformations that can be carried out on these media assets.

-In this guide you will take a look at the  [gatsby-source-cloudinary](/packages/gatsby-source-cloudinary/) and [gatsby-transformer-cloudinary](/packages/gatsby-transformer-cloudinary/) which are used to improve the experience of handling images on Gatsby sites.
+In this guide you will take a look at the [gatsby-source-cloudinary](/packages/gatsby-source-cloudinary/) and [gatsby-transformer-cloudinary](/packages/gatsby-transformer-cloudinary/) plugins which you can use to improve the experience of handling images on Gatsby sites.

 Plugins are generally used to abstract functionality in Gatsby.
 In this case `gatsby-source-cloudinary` plugin is a [source plugin](/docs/creating-a-source-plugin/) which helps to connect Cloudinary media storage capabilities to your site.